eschombu/cisc4080/README.md

         *  [`image.h`](image.h)
         *  [`kayak_mat.dat`](kayak_mat.dat)

-    *   Why is does the compression factor typically improve as the number of grayscale levels are reduced?
+    *   Why does the compression factor (the ratio of the number of bits used to encode the image with and without Huffman encoding) typically improve as the number of grayscale levels are reduced?
 But why is it worse for 8 levels compared to 9 levels?

     The brightness levels in the image matrix provided here are decimals